lvas248/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    - looked at the Rails server logged, found NameError at app/controllers/tpys_controller.rb:10:in 'create'

 - Update the number of likes for a toy

   - How I debugged:
+    - Looked at browser console, which shows: SyntaxError: Unexpected end of JSON input
+    - Looked at controller to make sure likes were returning JSON
+    - added a lione of code that renders the toy object in JSON

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+    -console shows 404 (not found) for DELETE
+    -I looked at the routes and noticed destory was missing from the resources, so i added it